 Most customer service call centers experience spikes in call volume.
 For contact centers handling calls during crises, these spikes can be big.
 With citizens around the world looking for reliable information on the quickly expanding COVID-19 Coronavirus disease, rapid response Visual IVR deployments provide the stability and assistance they need.

 Websites, news agencies, and other media are critical avenues for disseminating important information to the public, but crisis managers can’t afford to overlook another channel in their integrated communications strategy: phone calls.

 “With citizens around the world looking for reliable information on the expanding COVID-19 Coronavirus disease, rapid response Visual IVR deployments provide the stability and assistance they need.”

 Millions of people still prefer calling into agencies in a crisis, but modern technology means crisis managers can deliver faster, more powerful experiences through phone channels than ever before.
 Callers are reaching out to get information as quickly as possible, but when volume spikes like it is during the current Coronavirus situation, contact centers can take a long time to catch up.
 By deploying efficient self-service like Visual IVR, these call centers can catch up virtually instantly.

-- Rapid deployments allow contact centers and crisis managers to implement and deploy Visual IVR responses in days, even during a crisis
+- Rapid deployments allow contact centers and managers to implement and deploy Visual IVR responses in days, even during a crisis

 - Visual IVR lets call centers deflect calls to self-service and reduce the burden on agents